 Although crampons are generally associated with heavier and bulkier mountaineering boots, they can also be used with winter hiking boots.
 These crampons enhance traction on slippery surfaces and keep you stable.
 Since you won’t deal with technical terrain, going for a pair of lightweight crampons is the better option.
 This variation is more flexible, can be easily attached to a boot, and has the sufficient number of points for winter hiking or backpacking.

-Things to check for when getting winter hiking boots
+Things to check for when getting men's and women's winter hiking boots

 Fit and sizing